-A new canopy design has been unveiled at Preston Market Hall to help protect traders and shoppers from the venue's freezing winter temperatures.
+Preston Market Hall reveals new canopy design to protect traders and shoppers from freezing temperatures

 Preston City Council has temporarily installed a prototype section of the proposed canopy, which is designed to improve conditions in the Market Hall when it is completed next year.